andrewjahn/AndysBrainBook/docs/unix/Unix_01_Navigation.rst

 .. figure:: Desktop_Folder.png

     Navigation in Unix is the same thing as pointing and clicking in a typical graphical user interface.
-For example, if I have the folder "ExperimentFolder" on my Desktop, I can point double-click to open it.
+For example, if I have the folder "ExperimentFolder" on my Desktop, I can point and double-click to open it.
 I can do the same thing by typing ``cd ~/Desktop/ExperimentFolder`` in the Terminal and then typing ``ls`` to see what's in the directory.

 Video